Ananyeah/DataScience-Setting-up-your-playground/README.md

 ## Jupyter Notebook:

-It's possible to use R Studio, an IDE to work for R. But Jupyter notebook has become the preferred way to work with R, Python and a pleothora of other languages.
+It's possible to use [R Studio](https://www.r-bloggers.com/setting-up-rstudio-server-quickly-on-amazon-ec2/) , an IDE to work for R. But Jupyter notebook has become the preferred way to work with R, Python and a pleothora of other languages.
 Why?

 - It's readable, where code, results, images, documentation can all be grouped in one place.
 - It can be shared and executed line by line on a browser through a neat interactive programming UI.